Skip to content

 Time: 8:30 AM – 12:00 PM

-Click here to sign up on K@TE to reserve your spot or be added to the waiting list!
+Click here to sign up on K@TE to reserve your spot!

 Innovation & Collaboration Studio and Engineering Fundamentals Tour/Demo